yuiseki/yuiseki/RESUME.md

 In connection with the above, I'm interested for utilization of collected information.
 For that reason, I'm also interested NLP, GIS and Image Recognition.

-And more, I'm interested in development of hardware devices called IoT.
+I was, and still am, interested in developing the hardware known as the IoT.
 Because it's very interesting to see how software works in the real world.

+Lately, I have been enthusiastic about maximizing the application of generative AI.

 ## Careers